Morris County Alimony Lawyers

 After a divorce, New Jersey courts will often award the financially dependent spouse alimony payments to help ensure they can maintain the standard of living established during their marriage.
 If you’re going through a divorce and are either seeking alimony or are being asked to pay it, our legal team is here to help.
 Contact the skilled Morris County divorce lawyers here at Leslie Law Firm so we can address your alimony concerns.

-Types of Alimony in New Jersey
+Understanding the Different Types of Alimony in New Jersey

 The court may award any combination of these orders.
 This means that if the court makes an order for rehabilitative spousal support, it can also order reimbursement alimony, as well as limited duration alimony.